A Love Letter to You 4: Packaging and promotion

 The first single from A Love Letter to You 4, "Love Me More", was released on November 1, 2019.
 The second and third singles, "Death" (featuring DaBaby) and "Who Needs Love", were released on November 12, 2019, and November 19, 2019, respectively.
-On November 26, 2019, Redd added his collaboration with XXXTentacion, “Bad Vibes Forever” to A Love Letter to You 4; the single was first released on the same day as the mixtape.
+On November 26, 2019, Redd added his collaboration with XXXTentacion, "Bad Vibes Forever" to A Love Letter to You 4; the single was first released on the same day as the mixtape.
 The tape was redistributed on streaming services to include this song, which some initially interpreted as the deluxe version of the tape, but this was not the case.
-Redd ultimately removed “Bad Vibes Forever” from the project within a week of adding it.
-On February 7, 2020, Redd released “Yell Oh” (featuring Young Thug), the first single from the deluxe edition.
-On February 19, 2020, Redd released the second single, “The Way” (featuring Russ), and unveiled the deluxe tracklist.
+Redd ultimately removed "Bad Vibes Forever" from the project within a week of adding it.
+On February 7, 2020, Redd released "Yell Oh" (featuring Young Thug), the first single from the deluxe edition.
+On February 19, 2020, Redd released the second single, "The Way" (featuring Russ), and unveiled the deluxe tracklist.

-HotNewHipHop described the album’s cover as “a close-up of the rapper's face with a burst of colors, gems on his face, and awe-inspiring effects.”
+HotNewHipHop described the album's cover as "a close-up of the rapper's face with a burst of colors, gems on his face, and awe-inspiring effects."
+Kyle Atkinson of K-UTE listed the cover amongst his list of the best five pieces of hip hop artwork in 2019.
 The deluxe cover was initially a recasting of the standard cover in a purple shade, however Redd later removed the alternate cover.

-On November 22, 2024, Redd released the 5-year anniversary edition of the album.
+On November 22, 2024, Redd released the 5-year anniversary edition of the album, alongside a grey recasting of the cover.

 Tour

-Trippie Redd’s ‘Love Me More Tour’ began in Seattle on January 22, 2020.
+Trippie Redd's 'Love Me More Tour' began in Seattle on January 22, 2020.
 The tour saw Redd headline 38 shows in the United States.
 He also performed in Europe from March 29, 2020 for 8 shows.